- About Us

-Seniors non-profit or subsidized housing is affordable rental housing for individuals over 55 with low incomes.
+Seniors non-profit or subsidized housing is affordable rental housing for individuals over 55 years of age with low incomes.
 Rent is subsidized by the government or another source, and is normally set at 30% of income.
 Generally (though not always) there are no services provided and the apartment units are small bachelor suites.
 There are long waitlists for subsidized housing so it is important to apply early.

 BC Housing Buildings

-BC Housing is a crown corporation of BC, and it owns and operates many of the subsidized buildings in the province.
+BC Housing is a crown corporation of BC, and it owns and operates many subsidized buildings in the province.
 To apply for a BC Housing building you must get on their centralized applicant database (the "Housing Registry") by filling out a BC Housing Application.
 For more information contact BC Housing.

 Other Non-profit Buildings

 In addition to BC Housing, there are many non-profit societies offering subsidized housing to seniors.
 Even though many of the buildings receive subsidies from BC Housing, they are operated by the individual societies, please apply to these buildings directly.
 Call or visit these buildings to obtain application forms.

 When selecting Non-profit/Subsidized housing on Seniors Services Society's Housing Directory, notice the "Housing Provider" listed.
 If it says "BC Housing" you must apply to the Housing Registry; if it lists another housing provider, you may apply to the provider directly.
 Non-Profits Societies Housing